vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 28 / The Gospel of Kaun. ḍinya 545

 ‘Lord (pati) of the bound human soul’ (paśu), literally means ‘Lord of Cattle (paśu)’.
 This is a god of nature and fertility, powerful and terrifying, who joined in with the indigenous phallus cult, which sophisticated brahminical thinking transformed eventually into the abstract liṅga.
 In this aspect, Siva ´ is associated with the bull, nay, he is the bull.
-This aspect of his character explains the, at first sight, puzzling injunction in the Pāśupatas¯utras where it says, that the initiate should offer, along with laughter, the sound huḍum.
+This aspect of his character explains the, at first sight, puzzling injunction in the Pāśupatasūtras where it says, that the initiate should offer, along with laughter, the sound huḍum.
 (PS 1.8).
 Kaun. ḍinya explains: ‘The word huḍum. : the auspicious noise which resembles that of a bull and which originates from holding the tip of the tongue against the palate, that is what (is meant).’
 5

 Just as serious is Siva’s role as ´ fons et origo of the fine arts, in particular of music and dance.
 6 One of the Hindu gods best known to Western audiences is probably Siva, king of the dance ( ´ nat.arāja).
 A God who himself dances and sings, then we have really left the world of the Abrahamic religions!
 The imitatio dei practice of the aspirant consists in laughing loudly, bellowing, and singing and dancing in trance at the right side of the cult image in the sanctum in worship of God.
 7 How could one worship Him better than by mimesis?